 - identify the pros and cons of zero-hour contracts

-- understand Income Tax and National Insurance contributions, and how these are deducated from earnings
+- understand Income Tax and National Insurance Contributions, and how these are deducted from earnings

 - understand Income Tax codes and when to make Income Tax returns